PaloAltoNetworks/cortex-dashboards/CONTRIBUTING.md

 Of course it is totally optional, but it's always good to let people know :mega: the hard work you do :muscle:!

-If you are so inlined, please ddd your name and/or country flag to the parent directory of your dashboard.
+If you are so inclined, please add your name and/or country flag to the parent directory of your dashboard.

 [Country Flag Markdown Icons](https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md#flags)